phorward/libphorward/README.md

 - Consequent object-oriented build-up of all function interfaces (e.g. plist, parray, pregex, pparse, ...)
 - Growing code-base of more and more powerful functions

-Please check out http://phorward.phorward-software.com/ continuously to get latest news, documentation, updates and support on the Phorward Toolkit.

 ## Getting started

 *phorward* is under heavy development since a few years.
 It is kept simple, clear and straightforward.
-Documentation can be found in the file http://www.phorward-software.com/products/phorward/doc/phorward.html, but also locally after installation.
+Documentation can be found [here](https://www.phorward-software.com/products/phorward/doc/phorward.html), but also locally after installation.

 The documentation is currently in an under-development state and incomplete.
 It contains a generated functions reference and handles all library parts shortly.

-### General building
+### Building

 Building the Phorward Toolkit is simple as every GNU-style open source program.
 Extract the downloaded release tarball or clone the source repository into a directory of your choice.